About this Community

 Total Cost of Care Accelerates Healthcare Affordability

 In the pursuit of advancing payment reform, the Network for Regional Healthcare Improvement (NRHI) is leading a multi-regional innovation initiative focused on the production, sharing and use of information about the total cost of care.
-With funding from the Robert Wood Johnson Foundation, five pioneering regional health improvement collaboratives (RHICs) were joined by fourteen additional regions in a unique approach to standardizing how they report cost information.
+With funding from the Robert Wood Johnson Foundation, five pioneering regional health improvement collaboratives (RHICs) were joined by thirteen additional regions in a unique approach to standardizing how they report cost information.
 Balancing local customization with alignment to national efforts makes the information consistent, relevant, and actionable.
 NRHI’s regional partners:

 - Produce standardized, high-quality data analyses: Most regional health improvement collaboratives are already engaged in data collection and reporting.
 Often, the data varies from one region to the next.
 Participation in this effort helps regional partners initiate or accelerate their ability to produce meaningful cost comparisons at the local and regional level.
 Regional partners work collaboratively with one another and with the project’s technical advisor to arrive at standardized healthcare cost information of the highest quality.
 These efforts support each regional partner’s goal of serving as a trusted community resource.